DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2021-07-30-gcse-changes.md

 {% from "screenshots/macro.njk" import appScreenshots with context %}

 One of the reasons for rejections the candidates receive is that they do not have the right qualifications in English or maths (plus science for Primary course).
-This is specified as GCSE grade C (4) or above, or equivalent, in the national criteria for initial teacher training.
+This is specified as GCSE grade 4 (C&#8203;) or above, or equivalent, in the national criteria for initial teacher training.

 If candidates do not have this qualification, they can still apply, as some providers will: